Cryptography

 What is cryptography in blockchain?

 On a blockchain, cryptography is the essential engine that drives the entire system.
 It provides the core methods for securing transactions, verifying ownership, and linking blocks together.
-Blockchain networks use cryptographic functions, primarily hashing and asymmetric (public-key) cryptography, to secure data.
-These methods are used to create the unique digital identities of users (wallet addresses), verify transactions with digital signatures, and ensure the integrity of the entire blockchain ledger.
+Blockchain networks use cryptographic functions, primarily hashing and asymmetric cryptography (explained in the next section), to secure data.
+These methods are used to create the unique digital identities of users (wallet addresses), verify transactions with digital signature, and ensure the integrity of the entire blockchain ledger.

 What are the main types of cryptography?